Revolut launches BNPL service in Europe, but UK will have to wait

 “We are currently trialling Revolut Pay Later in Ireland, and we have no current plans to bring it to the UK at this stage,” a Revolut spokesperson told Verdict.
 “We’ll update you when we have news around Revolut’s plans for offering Pay Later to UK.”

-Revolut plans to roll out the service in Poland and Romania by the end of 2022, depending on the success of the Irish trial.
+Revolut plans to roll out the service in Poland and Romania by the end of 2022.

 Revolut’s announcement follows in the footsteps of rivals Monzo and Lunar that have already rolled out BNPL services.
 Incumbent fintech players like PayPal and Mastercard have also introduced instalment services of their own over the years.